Are you looking for direction in life?

 Can we do the same for you?

 Emmaus is a well-established course which is running in many churches, both in the UK and overseas, with experienced leaders using good quality and thought provoking materials provided to take participants through the course, which covers the basics of Christianity.
 Typically, small groups of 5-10 people meet weekly for 2 hours over a cup of tea/coffee, although these arrangements may vary according to the group’s circumstances.

 Find out more by calling us on 01753 832002 or e-mail Matthew.

-If you are interested in what Christians believe, are a new Christian who wants to learn more, or (as many people will be on our first course) someone who has been a Christian for many years, we would encourage you come along and find out more.
-There is no charge and most sessions will start with tea/coffee at 7.45pm and finish around 9.45pm.
-Some will run in the daytime too.
+If you are interested in what Christians believe, are a new Christian who wants to learn more, or even someone who has been a Christian for many years, we would encourage you come along and find out more.
+There is no charge and most sessions will start with tea/coffee at 7.30pm and finish around 9.30pm.
+Depending on demand, we can also run daytime courses from time to time.

 Topics include: Believing in God; the need for God; Jesus’ life & ministry; Jesus’ death & resurrection; the Holy Spirit; becoming a Christian; prayer; reading the Bible; belonging to a Church; Communion; living God’s way; serving God; God and money; learning to love; sharing the faith.